NOLab/Webpage/index.md

 * * *

 # News:

+- **2025-09-25 Congratulations Dorian**

+- Dorian Noury succesfully defended his thesis on the "Study of DNA replication dynamics of the polyploid archaeon Haloferax volcanii at the nanometer scale"

+- **2025-06-01 Welcome Romain**

+ Romain Caye, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Shanne-Klein (Follow up from Enza's work last year)

 - **2024-07-01 Welcome Enzo**

  Enzo Sichi, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Shanne-Klein